Home » Urethane Cement » Food and Beverage » Cold Storage

 Thermal Performance Across Cold Storage Operations

-Cold storage operations cycle through temperature differentials no other industrial environment matches.
-Floor selection has to account for two failure modes that don’t exist in temperature-stable environments: thermal movement at the dock transition where freezer interior meets ambient air, and point load behavior on slabs that sit at -10°F to -40°F continuously.
-The mechanism that makes urethane cement work in cold storage is the same mechanism that makes it work in commercial kitchens and food processing — chemical bond to concrete with a mortar body that moves with the slab — applied here to the inverse thermal problem.
+Cold storage cycles through temperature differentials no other industrial environment matches, and floor selection has to account for two failure modes that don’t exist in temperature-stable facilities: thermal movement at the dock transition, and sustained point load on slabs held at -10°F to -40°F. The mechanism that makes urethane cement work here is the same one that makes it work in commercial kitchens and food processing — a chemical bond to concrete with a mortar body that moves with the slab — applied to the inverse thermal problem.
+The three sections below cover how that mechanism holds across temperature, threshold cycling, and load.

 -40°F to 250°F Operating Range — Why Standard Coatings Crack in Freezer Service

-Standard epoxy hardens further at sub-zero temperatures, loses the limited flexibility it had at room temperature, and becomes brittle enough that any substrate movement cracks the coating.
-Urethane cement retains mechanical flexibility across the full -40°F to 250°F operating range because the urethane resin matrix does not undergo the same low-temperature embrittlement.
-The cementitious mortar body has thermal expansion coefficients close to concrete itself, so when the slab moves through thermal cycling, the mortar moves with it rather than pulling away at the interface.
-Sustained freezer service at -10°F to -40°F does not degrade the system across 25+ years of operation.
+Standard epoxy hardens further at sub-zero temperatures, loses what limited flexibility it had at room temperature, and becomes brittle enough that any substrate movement cracks it.
+Urethane cement retains mechanical flexibility across the full -40°F to 250°F range because the urethane resin matrix does not undergo that low-temperature embrittlement.
+The cementitious mortar body also carries thermal expansion coefficients close to concrete itself, so as the slab moves through thermal cycling the mortar moves with it rather than pulling away at the interface — the single mechanical difference that determines whether a floor survives continuous freezer service or fails at the bond line.

 Dock Transition Threshold — 100°F+ Differential at the Door